 committed to oil-on-canvas a hundred years later

-when the air pump was a gimmick for dinners,
+when the air pump was a gimmick for dinner parties,

 a spell of gray-haired men in velvet robes des chambres.